Celebrating exceptional GCSE success with 21% at Grade 9

 Holly Buckley said: “I really didn’t expect these results, I put in a lot of work and I’m proud of myself.”
 The teachers’ enthusiasm for their subjects encouraged Holly, “especially my Physics teacher Miss Moore – she helped me to enjoy the subject more.”
 A keen dancer, Holly is also a musician, singing in the school’s Chorus and playing the piano.
 Her three 7s, two 6s and four 5s will see her go on to study Biology, Chemistry, Psychology and English Literature at A-Level.

 Matthew Byle, who won both the Industrial Cadet Silver Award and the CREST Engineering Silver Award from a STEM course at RAF College Cranwell, is feeling good about his results.
-He got one 8, five 7s, two 6s, one 5 and a C and said: “I have experienced lots of inspiring things whilst at Stockport Grammar – performing at the Royal Northern College of Music, listening to adventurer Jason Rawles at a Duke of Edinburgh Presentation Evening and coming runner-up in the 2016 MasterChef competition.
+He got two 8s, four 7s, two 6s, one 5 and a C and said: “I have experienced lots of inspiring things whilst at Stockport Grammar – performing at the Royal Northern College of Music, listening to adventurer Jason Rawles at a Duke of Edinburgh Presentation Evening and coming runner-up in the 2016 MasterChef competition.
 I am pleased with my Further Maths result as I only started it this year.”

 Amongst the students collecting their exam results today were some of our Fourth Years who have chosen to take co-curricular GCSEs a year early.
 We briefly caught up with Charlotte Jackson and Katie Hewetson who were both delighted to have achieved 9s in Business Studies and were pleased to have a head-start on their GCSEs.